macro187/ApiLab/readme.md

 Publish the provided *NormalBakery* as a service.

-Publish the provided *NormalButcher* as a service.
+Publish the provided *NormalButcher* as a service, supporting v1.0, v1.1, and v2.0 clients at the same time.
+May or may not use the provided *ApiLab.Meats.Compat* backwards-compatibility library.

 Implement an *IBurritoShop* service and publish it.
 May or may not use the provided *NormalBurritoShop* implementation, but must behave the same.
 Must get